JoshHarrington/stockcube_ruby/README.md

 	- ~~Figure out repeatable method to import [esha databases](https://www.esha.com/resources/additional-databases/)~~
 	- Figure out how to seed remote database with esha data
 	- Figure out method to mark ingredients as vegetarian & vegan in database
-	- Logic to present if recipe is vegetarian / vegan
-		- If all ingredients in a recipe are vegetarian then the recipe is vegetarian
 - Cupboards functionality
 	- Simple method of adding ingredients to cupboards with default weight and use by date
 	- Joint (family) account to share cupboards?